CryptoCoverage

 Supported Networks and Tokens

-Each implementation follows the same core principle: stake native tokens, receive liquid staking derivatives, earn rewards automatically.
+Each supported blockchain follows the same core principle: stake native tokens, receive a liquid derivative token, and earn rewards automatically.

 Key Benefits of Using Lido for Staking

-• Trading flexibility: Exchange stETH for other assets whenever needed
+• Trading flexibility: Exchange stETH whenever needed without waiting for an unbonding period.

-• Collateral usage: Use stETH as collateral on lending platforms like Aave
+• Collateral opportunities: Use stETH as collateral on platforms like Aave or MakerDAO.

-• Daily compounding rewards: Rewards accrue continuously without manual claiming
+• Daily compounding rewards: Rewards accrue continuously, boosting long-term returns.

-• Gas efficiency: Stake once and earn continuously without additional transactions
+• Gas efficiency: Stake once and earn without additional transactions.

-• Low minimum stake: Start with any amount of ETH
+• Low entry barrier: Stake any amount of ETH.

 Lido DAO Governance Structure